SkelegonDK/ElevenTools/README.md

 # ElevenTools Alpha v0.0.1

-Eleventools is my personal toolbox for Elevenlabs.
+Eleventools is my personal GUI for Elevenlabs.
 It has all of the bells and whistles I need to get started on a new project.

 ## Installation